sparktsang/sparktsang.github.io/_posts/body-and-system.md

 "Your contact," he said.

 We shook hands warmly.
-But as I walked away, a terrible, spiraling series of questions began to form in my mind, questions that have haunted me since.
+But as I walked away, a terrible, spiralling series of questions began to form in my mind, questions that have haunted me since.

 My grand, well-intentioned advice... was that what he truly needed?
 Or was it just a way for me, the privileged one, to feel good about myself, to perform the role of the benevolent mentor?